me-Micro-core/mySqlCanal/README.md

 # mySqlCanal

-This project is config for mysql and canal;
+This project is config for mysql and canal.